Fidel Castro: Career in law and politics: 1950–1952

-Castro co-founded a legal partnership that primarily catered to poor Cubans, although it proved a financial failure.
+Castro co-founded a legal partnership that primarily catered to poor Cubans, albeit it proved a financial failure.
 Caring little for money or material goods, Castro failed to pay his bills; his furniture was repossessed and electricity cut off, distressing his wife.
 He took part in a high school protest in Cienfuegos in November 1950, fighting with police to protest the Education Ministry's ban on student associations; he was arrested and charged for violent conduct, but the magistrate dismissed the charges.
 His hopes for Cuba still centered on Chibás and the Partido Ortodoxo, and he was present at Chibás' politically motivated suicide in 1951.

 Seeing himself as Chibás' heir, Castro wanted to run for Congress in the June 1952 elections, though senior Ortodoxo members feared his radical reputation and refused to nominate him.
-He was instead nominated as a candidate for the House of Representatives by party members in Havana's poorest districts, and began campaigning.
+He was instead nominated as a candidate for the House of Representatives by party members in Havana's poorest districts and began campaigning.
 The Ortodoxo had considerable support and was predicted to do well in the election.

 During his campaign, Castro met with General Fulgencio Batista, the former president who had returned to politics with the Unitary Action Party.
 Batista offered him a place in his administration if he was successful; although both opposed Prío's administration, their meeting never got beyond polite generalities.
 On 10 March 1952, Batista seized power in a military coup, with Prío fleeing to Mexico.
 Declaring himself president, Batista cancelled the planned presidential elections, describing his new system as "disciplined democracy"; Castro was deprived of being elected in his run for office by Batista's move, and like many others, considered it a one-man dictatorship.

 Batista moved to the right, solidifying ties with both the wealthy elite and the United States, severing diplomatic relations with the Soviet Union, suppressing trade unions and persecuting Cuban socialist groups.
-Intent on opposing Batista, Castro brought several legal cases against the government, but these came to nothing, and Castro began thinking of alternate ways to oust the regime.
+Intent on opposing Batista, Castro brought several legal cases against the government, but these came to nothing, and Castro began thinking of alternative ways to oust the regime.